isar/hive/hive/README.md

 ```

 ### Example in Flutter
 Hive was written with Flutter in mind.
 It is a perfect fit if you need a lightweight datastore for your app.
-After adding the required dependencies to your `pubspec.yaml` you need import the following dependencies:
+After adding the required dependencies to your `pubspec.yaml`,you need import the following dependencies:

 ```dart
 import 'package:hive/hive.dart';